 In Vietnam as elsewhere, protection of natural spaces is often favoured by total, inclusive involvement of local populations, who depend on natural resources and their conservation.
-In order to achieve objective 15 of the 2030 Sustainable Development Agenda 2030 and promote greater social justice and means of action for the most vulnerable, GRET is conducting a project for inclusive protection and management of the Pu Luong nature reserve, favouring protection of the common good made up by this natural space, while improving living conditions for women from ethnic minorities.
+From this perspective, Vietnam ranks 13th globally in climate risk emitting 326 tons of CO2 in 2021, while its ethnic minority groups account for 73% of total poverty.
+As to achieve objective 15 of the Sustainable Development Agenda 2030 and promote greater social justice and means of action for the most vulnerable, GRET is conducting a project for inclusive protection and management of the Pu Luong nature reserve, favouring protection of the common good made up by this natural space, while improving living conditions for women from ethnic minorities.

 Despite positives changes in legislation in recent years, Vietnamese women, in particular women from ethnic minorities, are still experiencing discriminatory behaviour and many difficulties in their daily lives: poverty, limited access to higher education and employment possibilities in particular.
 Some of these women live in or on the outskirts of nature reserves such as the Pu Luong nature reserve (17,662 ha) in Thanh Hoa province, in north-central Vietnam.
 This nature reserve is home to a wealth of biodiversity in substantial forests that are currently being ecologically restored, and it protects the drainage of the Ma river.